njpsmith/E-Commerce-Admin-Dashboard/README.md

 - **react-hook-form** for form state
 - **Zod** for schema validation (/src/features/auth/schemas/loginSchema.ts)

-@hookform/resolvers/zod to integrate the two
+**@hookform/resolvers/zod** to integrate the two

-Your existing useAuth() hook for login
+The useAuth() hook for login/logout functions.

+I have created a mock login with Mock Service Worker (MSW), returning a fake JSON Web Token (JWT) and user role.
+This is done with /mocks/browser.ts and /mocks/handlers.ts

 ### Authentication

 - Login/logout
 - JWT-based session (mocked with MSW)
-- Role-based access control (Admin vs Staff)
+- Role-based access control (RBAC) (Admin vs Staff)
 - Protected routes

+#### What RBAC controls:

+1. Route access

+Only logged in users have access should have have access to the internal pages (/dashboard, /customers, etc.)

+We use the <ProtectedRoute> component for this.
+If the user tries to access these pages before logging in they are redirected to /login

+Only admins should access:

+- /settings/users
+- /products/create

+We use the <AdminRoute> component for this.

+Managers might access:

+- /orders/:id/refund

+Support might access:

+- /customers/:id/notes

+ReadOnly users should not be able to modify anything.

+2. UI visibility

+- Menu items hidden
+- "Edit" / "Delete" actions disabled or removed
+- Fields hidden or disabled for certain roles

 ### Products